Confidence Scores Make Instance-dependent Label-noise Learning Possible: Conclusion

 \section{Conclusion}

 In this paper, we give an overview of label-noise learning from class-conditional noise (easier) to instance-dependent noise (harder).
 We explain why existing approaches cannot handle instance-dependent noise well, and try to address this challenge via confidence scores.
 Thus, we formally propose the \textit{confidence-scored instance-dependent noise} (CSIDN) model.
 To tackle the CSIDN model, we design a practical algorithm termed \textit{instance-level forward correction} (ILFC).
-Our ILFC method robustly outperforms existing methods, especially in the case of high-level noise.
-In future works, we would like to extend label correction and sample selection approaches with the confidence scores from the CSIDN model.
+Our ILFC method robustly outperforms existing methods, especially in the case of high-level noise and unknown real-world noise, even on datasets which are not equipped with confidence scores to begin with.
+In future works, we plan to extend label correction and sample selection approaches with the confidence scores from the CSIDN model.